pentagram-lang/pentagram-ideas/syntax/errors-and-crashes.md

-# Tacit ideas / Syntax / Errors and crashes
+# Pentagram ideas / Syntax / Errors and crashes

-Errors in Tacit aren't managed using block scopes.
+Errors in Pentagram aren't managed using block scopes.
 They're required to be managed at call-sites, which makes this special control flow visible and explicit.

-And crashes in Tacit aren't managed at all.
+And crashes in Pentagram aren't managed at all.
 Crashes happen in response to non-local conditions (for example, system, assumptions, or API usage), so any attempt to recover or clean up locally without understanding the non-local causes will fail.
-A safer approach for recovery is non-local, to completely exit and restart the task, which the mechanism Tacit provides.
+A safer approach for recovery is non-local, to completely exit and restart the task, which the mechanism Pentagram provides.

 ```
 foo /= n =/